Old ballplayer tweets highlight team fears of social media

 "We've stopped recruiting someone based on what kind of person he is after coaches had chances to assess everything in their life, including social media," said Georgia Southern spokesman Bryan Johnston.

-Many schools have presentations early in the school year to educate students about the importance of being smart about social media usage.
+Many schools have presentations early in the school year to educate students about the importance of being smart about social media.
 North Carolina brings in Derrick Mayes, a former NFL player and co-founder of 5.0 Communications, for "scared straight" seminars to athletes.

 "When the reputation of your university, of your program is judged by what a teenager is doing on social media, the more that you can do to try to minimize those surprises, the better for everybody," North Carolina spokesman Steve Kirschner said.